wp-plugins/visual-form-builder/readme.txt

 === Visual Form Builder ===
 Contributors: mmuro
-Tags: form, forms, form to email, email form, email, input, validation, jquery, shortcode Requires at least: 3.0
+Tags: form, forms, form to email, email form, email, input, validation, jquery, shortcode Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 1.2.1
+Stable tag: 1.3

 Dynamically build forms using a simple interface.
 Forms include jQuery validation, a basic logic-based verification system, and entry tracking.

 == Description ==

-*Visual Form Builder* is a plugin that allows you to build simple contact forms using an easy-to-use and familiar interface.
+*Visual Form Builder* is a plugin that allows you to build contact forms using an easy-to-use and familiar interface.

 **Features**